Center for Energy and Environmental Resources

 CISTAR’s vision is o create a transformative engineered system to convert light hydrocarbons from shale resources to chemicals and transportation fuels in smaller, modular, local, and highly networked processing plants.

-CISTAR website
+CISTAR WEBSITE

 Dell Pediatric Research Institute